MeteArikan/FlappyMoneyBird/README.md

 IMPORTANT NOTE: ​ Unfortunately, there is a resolution misconfiguration in mobile, therefore the other modes are not playable, but you can still play the classic mode.

+DISCLAIMER: These assets belong to their original creator, Dong Nguyen (DotGears).

 Screnshots:

 <img width="484" height="858" alt="Image" src="https://github.com/user-attachments/assets/443928e2-234d-4023-87db-e64c9d34d52e" />